 Get food in advance

 Now that I use Amazon Fresh, I have a small stockpile of frozen dinners and other healthy foods in my fridge at all times, in addition to non perishable foods I can have in case the power goes out.
 However, I still enjoy utilizing my meal plan to stock up on food prior to a weather event.
-I bring containers in my backpack to the dining hall and fill them with things such as salads (dressing in a separate container), wraps, peanut butter and jelly, grain salads, soups, pasta (sauce in separate container), fruit, pizza, and whatever else I can.
+I bring containers in my backpack to the dining hall and fill them with many different foods.
 I just put everything in my fridge when I get back to my room and reheat it as needed.
 My school does have a rule against taking food outside of the dining hall, but they tend to be more relaxed about this rule before and during extreme weather.
-Read more about what foods I take from the dining hall here.

 Call your professors before leaving for class